Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) final examination and (2) continuous assessment.
+Indicative assessments in this unit are as follows: (1) final examination; (2) assignments; and (3) poster - group project.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.